Student debt: Social and political reactions

 A February 2018 research paper from the Levy Economics Institute of Bard College argues that government cancellation student debt in the United States would result in rising consumer demand, along with economic growth and increased employment.
 Over the following decade, the GDP would increase by between $86 billion and $108 billion annually, which would result in an increase of between 1.2 and 1.5 million jobs and a decreased unemployment rate of 0.22 to 0.36 percent.

-In April 2019, Elizabeth Warren, a U.S. Senator from Massachusetts seeking the nomination in the 2020 Democratic Party presidential primaries, added a proposal to her presidential platform to cancel student debt and make public colleges tuition-free.
-In June 2019, U.S. Senator from Vermont Bernie Sanders, who was also seeking the 2020 Democratic nomination, offered a plan for the cancellation of all 1.8 trillion in outstanding student loan debt which would be paid for with a tax on Wall Street speculation.

 According to a Hill-HarrisX poll, 58% of registered voters are in favor of making public colleges tuition free and also support abolishing all outstanding student loan debt.

 It was revealed in September 2019 that the U.S. Army is using the student debt crisis to boost recruitment, moreso than the ongoing conflicts it is engaged in, and because of this exceeded its recruitment goals.
 The Head of Army Recruiting Command, Maj.
 Gen. Frank Muth, said that "One of the national crises right now is student loans, so $31,000 is [about] the average.
 They can get out [of the Army] after four years, 100 percent paid for state college anywhere in the United States."

-Some studies have shown that student debt can have significant effects on a student's mental health and attitude towards education.
-These effects include feelings of anxiety, nervousness, and tension, as well as difficulty sleeping and worry about criticism from peers.
-Student debt and these feelings associated with it have also been shown to negatively impact the student's academic performance.

 In a video report from libertarian Reason magazine, analyst Emma Camp assessed the impact of outright debt forgiveness and concluded that inequities exist in abolishing all student debt outright as opposed to allowing individuals most in dire need to declare bankruptcy and relieve themselves of student debts that they find themselves to be unable to pay back.
 Camp argues that wholesale debt forgiveness would instead exacerbate inflation and worsen the economy in the United States in particular, or anywhere that such indiscriminate debt forgiveness were to take place.

 In April 2024, the Biden administration initiated the forgiveness of $7.4 billion in student loan debt for 277,000 borrowers, as part of its broader strategy to address the issue.
 This action added to the $153 billion already forgiven for nearly 4.3 million individuals, reflecting the administration's ongoing efforts in tackling student loan debt.